Styner2023/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 img.height = 300
 ```

-**Important!** Creating the elements doesn't add them to the DOM!
-After you create an element if you want to make it visible you will have to add it to the DOM tree!
+**Important!** Creating an element doesn't add that element to the DOM!
+After you create an element if you want to make it visible you will have to add it to the DOM tree with `appendChild()`!

+In the code above you added `newDiv` to the DOM as a child of `itemsContainer` with: `itemsContainer.appendChild(newDiv)`.

 ## Connecting `scripts.js` with `index.html`
 Just like we connected our `css` file with our `index.html`, we also need to connect our `scripts.js` file with `index.html`.

 > [action]